sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/01 - Waking Up.md

 Walking past the bridge and into the housing district, they felt as if they were being watched, and paused.
 Slowly they turned, and scanned their surroundings.

-They didn't spot anyone clearly watching them... but then they saw a fleck of space by a crane warp and glitch.
+They didn't spot anyone clearly watching them... but then they saw a fleck of space by a crane warp and glitch, very subtly.

 A space where they remembered the Badge Seller being - but nobody was there right now.